-Internationally, many national governments either take their cue for exposure levels from the FCC or from the Appeals for the District of Colum-International Commission for bia Circuit issued its judgment in Non-Ionizing Radiation Pro-Environmental Health Trust et al tection (ICNIRP). v.
-FCC, finding that the agency Α comparison of had failed to provide a rational the allowed PD limits amongst counties is given in Fig. 7.
+Internationally, many national governments either take their cue for exposure levels from the FCC or from the International Commission for Non-Ionizing Radiation Protection (ICNIRP).10

+A comparison of the allowed PD limits amongst counties is given in Fig. 7.

-ICNIRP grew out of a working committee of the International Commission for Radiation Protection, a nongovernmental organization representing professionals and bodies involved in radiation industries.48
+ICNIRP grew out of a working committee of the International Commission for Radiation Protection, a non-governmental organization representing professionals and bodies involved in radiation industries.
+48

-Numerous publications have criticized ICNIRP as a close-knit invitation-only group that downplays and misrepresents research indicating biological effects at nonthermal levels and
+Numerous publications have criticized ICNIRP as a close-knit invitation-only group that downplays and misrepresents research49 indicating biological effects at nonthermal levels and